sensu/sensu-docs/content/sensu-go/5.18/migrate.md

 Entities include agent entities that run a Sensu agent and the familiar proxy entities.

 The [glossary][1] includes more information about new terminology in Sensu Go.

-To install Sensu Go alongside your current Sensu instance, you must upgrade to at least [Sensu Core 1.7.0][35].

 ## Architecture